JETSCAPE/JETSCAPE/workflow_test/README.md

 ***Remark***: To install the sims branch on a non-TACC machine, libraries must be changed to match the host system and the EIGEN paths will have to be specified explicitly.

+# Additional scripts

+If the user has modified the framework somehow and wants to recompile before running the `workflow_test.sh`, `sims_compile_test.sh` is provided.

 # Full install instructions

 This is the process around which the bash install and workflow scripts are based.